 As well as a “more realistic and rewarding” Volta mode featuring 20 different pitches, a new street football narrative-based storyline called The Debut will feature Brazilian footballer Kaká and freestyler Lisa Zimouche.

-EA will release FIFA 21 on October 9, 2020 for PS4, Xbox One, PC via Origin and Steam, but EA Access members can get trial the game from October 1.
+EA will release FIFA 21 on October 9, 2020 for PS4, Xbox One, and PC via Origin and Steam, but EA Access members can trial the game from October 1.
 Kylian Mbappé will be the cover star across all editions of the title.